 Operating cash flows are the Company's primary source of liquidity and are impacted, in the short term and long term, by oil and natural gas prices.
-The factors that determine operating cash flows are largely the same as those that affect net earnings or net losses, with the exception of certain non-cash expenses such as DD&A, stock based compensation, amortization of deferred financing costs, gain on revaluation of contingent consideration, the non-cash portion of exploration expenses, impairment of oil and natural gas properties, asset retirement obligations accretion, and deferred taxes.
+The factors that determine operating cash flows are largely the same as those that affect net earnings or net losses, with the exception of certain non-cash expenses such as DD&A, stock based compensation, amortization of deferred financing costs, revaluation of contingent consideration, impairment of oil and natural gas properties, asset retirement obligations accretion, and deferred taxes.

-Net cash provided by operating activities totaled \$855.8 million and \$1.3 billion for the years ended December 31, 2023 and 2022, respectively.
-During the year ended December 31, 2023, cash provided by operating activities was negatively impacted by lower realized oil, natural gas, and NGL prices.
+Net cash provided by operating activities totaled \$920.9 million and \$855.8 million for the years ended December 31, 2024 and 2023, respectively.
+During the year ended December 31, 2024, cash provided by operating activities was positively impacted by the timing of collections and the increase in oil, natural gas, and NGL production, partially offset by lower realized oil, natural gas, and NGL prices.